PeteMadCoder/DataMining/README.md

 *   `--processor-type TYPE`: Name of the processor/plugin to use (e.g., `generic`, `wikipedia`, or a custom one).
 *   `-e, --export FORMAT`: Export format (`json`, `csv`, `database`).
 *   `--export-file FILE`: Name of the output file for exported data.
+*   `-pt, --processing-threads N`: Number of threads for concurrent processing (default: 4).

 ### Combined Mode